libretees/skyrocket/README.rst

 resource, to be created by the ``sky`` command-line tool.
 This decorator takes an optional ``requires`` argument, where requisite infrastructure can be listed.

-A special ``ready`` Object allows functions to reference infrastructure created earlier in deployment.
+A special ``ready`` Object allows downstream infrastructure to access resources that it depends on.

 Once an infrastructure is defined, it may be deployed to AWS, like so::